zkhan93/zkhan93.github.io/articles/java/_posts/2015-02-03-how-to-scan-input-in-java.markdown

 The best way to scan input in java includes the use of `BufferedReader` class, another method uses `Scanner` class but is slower, so here we will prefer BufferedReader.

-The following code demostrate the use of BufferedReader for scanning input of different type.
+The following code demonstrate the use of BufferedReader for scanning input of different type.

 ```java
 // file ScanInput.java